lupyuen/lupyuen.github.io/src/app.md

 _Who calls the code above?_

-We search and copy the Initial RAM Disk at the very top of our __NuttX Start Code__.
+We locate and copy the Initial RAM Disk at the very top of our __NuttX Start Code__.

-This happens before erasing the BSS, in case it corrupts our RAM Disk (but actually it shouldn't): [jh7110_start.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/arch/risc-v/src/jh7110/jh7110_start.c#L144-L156)
+This happens before erasing the BSS, in case it corrupts our RAM Disk: [jh7110_start.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/arch/risc-v/src/jh7110/jh7110_start.c#L144-L156)

 ```c
 // NuttX Start Code